Bosch (company): Industrial technology

 In 2024, the Industrial Technology business sector generated roughly 7% of total Bosch Group sales.
 The sector includes the Drive and Control Technology division, whose products include customized drive, control, and linear motion for factory automation, plant construction and engineering, and mobile machinery.
 In addition, the Bosch Connected Industry business unit, which develops software and carries out Industry 4.0 projects for internal and external customers, has been part of the Industrial Technology business sector since the start of 2018.

+Bosch Rexroth sits within this division and has a "focus on hydraulics, automation, and additional manufacturing technologies".
+In 2025, Bosch Rexroth was partnering with Hyroad Energy and GenH2, to develop a "zero-loss liquid hydrogen refueling station in the United States", which will utilise Bosch Rexroth's Liquid Hydrogen CryoPump technology.

 Other business areas

 The Bosch Group operates in other business areas that are not assigned to a particular sector.
 Bosch Healthcare Solutions GmbH is a wholly owned subsidiary of Robert Bosch GmbH, established in 2015, that provides products and services in the area of healthcare and medical technology.
 In March 2020, Bosch Healthcare developed a COVID-19 testing tool that provided results within two and a half hours that was performed directly at the point of care.

 The Grow Platform GmbH is the legal entity of Grow and a 100% subsidiary of the Bosch corporation.
 Grow is an internal start-up incubator.
+This has been renamed Bosch Business Innovations, is led by Axel Deniz and aims to build up to 20 new start-ups by 2030.
 Robert Bosch Venture Capital GmbH (Rbvc, also known as Bosch Ventures) is the corporate venture capital company of the Bosch Group.
 RBVC invests worldwide in innovative start-up companies.
 Its investment activities focus on technology companies working in areas of business of current and future relevance for Bosch, above all, automation and electrification, energy efficiency, enabling technologies, and healthcare systems.
 RBVC also invests in services and business models as well as new materials that are relevant to the above-mentioned areas of business.